mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Stem cells are constantly dividing and differentiating in our bone marrow creating new blood cells to replace older cells.

-**Check: (Re-word) You will hear your transplant referred to as a "stem cell transplant" or "bone marrow transplant".
+<p class="outstanding">(Re-word) You will hear your transplant referred to as a "stem cell transplant" or "bone marrow transplant".
 The important thing to remember is that all transplants are technically stem cell transplants wince it is immature blood cells that are used.
-The stem cells may be tank from either the bone marrow or circulating blood.**
+The stem cells may be tank from either the bone marrow or circulating blood.</p>

 ### Why You Need a Transplant
 An autologous stem cell transplant is being recommended for you because, while you have cancer, you are in relatively good health and your doctors feel that a transplant is the best treatment for your specific disease.